 Chicken and duck

 Fish is served up in all manner of ways – grilled, fried, in soups and stews.
-Popular in tourist areas is amok, a mild Cambodian-style fish curry (chicken is also used); the fish is mixed with coconut milk and seasonings and baked wrapped in banana leaves (a variation, offered by several Siem Reap restaurants, is to cook the fish in the shell of a young coconut).
+Popular in tourist areas is amok, a mild Cambodian-style fish curry (chicken is also used); the fish is mixed with coconut milk and seasonings and baked wrapped in banana leaves (or sometimes cooked in the shell of a young coconut).

 Dried fish is a particular favourite.
 Much prized for sun-drying are large freshwater fish from the Tonle Sap, which are sliced lengthwise like kippers and grilled over charcoal, to be eaten with rice.
 When fish is cheap you’ll see people drying their own in baskets outside their houses.

 Cambodia’s markets offer up a wide range of vegetables, some of which will be unfamiliar, all delivered fresh daily.
-Regrettably, you won’t come across many of these on restaurant menus, though one unusual vegetable you will find in restaurants is the trokooen, morning glory, a water plant with a thick, hollow stem and elongated heart-shaped leaves, which are carefully removed prior to cooking; it’s often served stir-fried with garlic and oyster sauce, and tastes a bit like spinach.
+Regrettably, you won’t come across many of these on restaurant menus, though one unusual vegetable you will find in restaurants is morning glory (trokooen), a water plant with a thick, hollow stem and elongated heart-shaped leaves, which are carefully removed prior to cooking; it’s often served stir-fried with garlic and oyster sauce, and tastes a bit like spinach.

 Fried mixed vegetables are ubiquitous in Khmer restaurants, the constituents varying according to what’s available (in some establishments you may be able to choose from a selection).
 Green tomatoes, crisp and refreshing, are often added to this and other dishes; red ones are only available in limited quantities for special recipes.
 For a decent selection of vegetable dishes, though, you’ll need to try the Chinese restaurants.
-At street stalls and in the markets you’ll find noam gachiey, best described as chive burgers; made from rice flour, chives and herbs, they’re steamed or fried, and dished up with either a sweet sauce (note that this is based on fish sauce) or soy sauce.
-Oddly enough, French fries, although not usually eaten by Cambodians, are available in many Cambodian restaurants, served with a variety of condiments and seasonings, including pepper with lemon juice, and bright-orange sweet chilli sauce.
+At street stalls and in the markets you’ll find noam gachiey, best described as chive burgers.
+Made from rice flour, chives and herbs, they’re steamed or fried, and dished up with either a sweet sauce (based on fish sauce) or soy sauce.

 Gee is the generic Cambodian term for all manner of herbs, used in cooking, served up by the plateful to be eaten on the side, or taken medicinally.
-You’ll probably only recognize a few, such as mint and coriander; others include various types of water grass, vines, young tree leaves and weeds.
+You’ll probably only recognize a few, such as mint and coriander; others include various types of water grass, vines and young tree leaves.

 Pickles made with brine are frequently served in Cambodia as an appetizer or a side dish, and as a filling for baguettes.
 There are many variations, made from combinations of cabbage, cucumber, ginger, turnip, bamboo shoots, onions and bean sprouts, often sculpted into shapes for extra visual appeal.
-Green mango salad, made from shredded green mango, dried shrimp, and fish paste topped with crushed peanut, is served up as a dish in restaurants, to be eaten as a starter or snack.
+Green mango salad (chruok svay), made from shredded green mango, dried shrimp and fish paste topped with crushed peanut, is served up in restaurants, to be eaten as a starter or snack.

 Specialist stalls, opening around lunchtime in the markets or in the late afternoon and evening along the street, serve Cambodian desserts in a vast range of colours and textures.
 Small custards, jellies and sticky-rice confections are displayed in large flat trays and cut or shaped into bite-sized pieces to be served in bowls, topped with grated ice and a slug of condensed milk; mixes of dried and crystallized fruits, beans and nuts are also on offer, served with ice and syrup.
 Other desserts include sweet sticky rice mixed with corn kernels, mung beans or lotus seed, poached pumpkin with syrup, and palm fruit with syrup, all of which are served up from large bowls by market stalls.

 Khmer restaurants seldom serve desserts other than fresh fruit, though recently a few upmarket places are starting to offer them along with imported ice creams.
-Towns generally have a bakery or two producing a variety of cakes, many of which are approximations of familiar Western goodies, including custard-filled éclairs, small sponges and coconut tarts.
+Towns generally have a bakery or two producing a variety of cakes, many of which are approximations of familiar Western goodies.
 Market stalls in all towns sell small, freshly baked sponge cakes.
-In Phnom Penh, Siem Reap and Sihanoukville you’ll find Western-style cakes and pastries; elsewhere you may find cakes or tarts on the menu if the café has a link to Westerners.

 Colourful fruit stalls can be found everywhere in Cambodia, and the selection is enormous – stallholders will always let you try before you buy if you don’t know what you’re looking at.
 Imported apples, pears and grapes are also available, though comparatively expensive.

-Bananas come in several varieties, some of which are seldom seen in the West; they’re grown just about everywhere, and are sold in huge quantities – cheaply at around 1000 riel a hand – for snacking, cooking and as offerings for the pagoda.
-Quite easy to find are jayk oumvong, which is slender and stays green when ripe; jayk numvar, a medium-sized, plump, yellow banana, said to cool the body; and the finger-sized, very sweet jayk pong mowan, said to be warming, which is a little pricier than the other varieties.
-Relatively uncommon are the large, dry and fibrous red or green bananas, generally used for cooking.
+Bananas come in several varieties, some of which are seldom seen in the West; they’re grown just about everywhere, and are sold in huge quantities – cheaply, at around 1000 riel a bunch – for snacking, cooking and as offerings for the pagoda.
+Commonest are jayk oumvong, which is slender and stays green when ripe; jayk numvar, a medium-sized, plump, yellow banana, said to cool the body; and the finger-sized, very sweet jayk pong mowan, said to be warming, which is a little pricier than the other kinds.
+Relatively rare are the large, dry and fibrous red or green bananas, generally used for cooking.

-The durian is a rugby-ball-sized fruit with a hard, spiky exterior.
-Much sought after by Khmers, it’s an acquired taste for most Westerners as it has a rather fetid smell.
+The durian (tooren) is a rugby-ball-sized fruit with a hard, spiky exterior.
+Much sought after by Khmers, it’s an acquired taste for most Westerners thanks to its fetid smell (often compared to that of a blocked drain).
 Inside are several segments, each containing two or three stones surrounded by pale yellow, creamy textured flesh, which can be quite addictive once you’ve got over the odour.

-Longans have a long season and are often sold still on the twig.
-The fruit are cherry-sized and have a hard brown skin; the flesh inside is similar to that of lychees in texture and flavour.
-Bright green and prickly skinned, soursops are pure white inside and have a tart but sweet taste.
-Hard, round and a bit like a bright green cricket ball, guavas have a crunchy, dry texture a bit like a hard pear.
-The flat brown pods of tamarind are simple to eat: split open the pods and discard the fibrous thread inside, then suck off the rich brown tangy flesh, but mind the hard seeds.
-The most picturesque of Khmer fruits, though, has to be the rosy pink dragon fruit, from a climbing cactus-like vine.
+Longans (meeyan) have a long season and are often sold still on the twig.
+The cherry-sized fruit have a hard brown skin; the flesh inside is similar to that of lychees in texture and flavour.
+Bright green and prickly skinned, soursops (tee-ab barang) are pure white inside and have a tart but sweet taste.
+Hard, round and a bit like a bright-green cricket ball, guavas (troubike) have a crunchy, dry texture a bit like a hard pear.
+The flat brown pods of tamarind (umpbel) are simple to eat: split open the pods and discard the fibrous thread inside, then suck off the rich brown tangy flesh, minding the hard seeds.
+The most picturesque of Khmer fruits, though, has to be the rosy pink dragon fruit (pelai sroegar ne-yak), grown on a climbing cactus-like vine.
 Inside its waxy skin, the moist, pure-white flesh is dotted with black seeds and has quite a subtle taste, verging on bland.

 Bottled water is found everywhere, as Cambodian tap water isn’t considered safe to drink.
 Be aware that the ice that is invariably added to cold drinks (unless you request otherwise) may not be hygienic except in Western restaurants.